top of page

 a weekly illustrated series.

-Guerilla gardeners growing food in abandoned alleyways in Norf
+Guerilla gardeners growing food in abandoned alleyways in Norf Philly

 Stargazing in Lemon Hill with the Fairmount Park Conservancy

-Printing car part replacement at a 3D printer kiosk.
+Printing car part replacement at a 3D printer kiosk

 Free zip-lining at the Discovery Center

-Xio volunteers with the Philly Beekeepers Guild
+Volunteering with the Philly Beekeepers Guild

 Will they ever reunite?
 Stay tuned.